 The global market for supplements is huge.
 It’s predicted to hit 45 billion by 2022.
 But with each supplement sold comes the many benefits its promised to deliver.
-And as shown in my creatine article, some supplements actually do hold true to their promises whereas others simply take advantage of the misinformed.
+And as shown in my how to take creatine article, some supplements actually do hold true to their promises whereas others simply take advantage of the misinformed.

 One very popular supplement, branched chain amino acids (or BCAA’s), has grown into a multi-million dollar industry based on the concept that they create an anabolic environment for muscle growth.
 Take a look at any popular supplement company's website and you'll very likely find a sales page of them preaching the many benefits of BCAA's and why you should buy theirs.